Azeemot/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-more pointers, arrays and strings
+morre pointers, arrays and strings